boennecd/dynamichazard/cran-comments.md

   debian-gcc-devel
   debian-gcc-release
   linux-x86_64-rocker-gcc-san

-I use the build with codename trusty for the GCC 4.8.4 which has C++11 support.

 ## R CMD check results
 All platforms have a note about the package size except the win-builder with